 Social entrepreneurship, a subject that yields over 5.3 million results on Google, is big today.
 Companies like TOMS shoes have tapped into this trend effectively.
 For each purchase of a pair of shoes, the company gives something to a person in need.
 This could be a pair of shoes, water, birth kits, or even health care.

 People have donated over 60 million shoes; 400,000 people had eyesight restored using glasses or surgery; 335,000 gallons of safe water have been given out; and 25,000 birth kits have been distributed.
-The sheer volumes of giving puts a stop to the criticism regarding the sustainability of these programs.
+The sheer volumes of charitable giving puts a stop to the criticism regarding the sustainability of these programs.

 Despite student debt and stagnant wages, it’s obvious that millennials use their purchasing power wisely.